slevithan/regex/README.md

 ### Atomic groups

 [Atomic groups](https://www.regular-expressions.info/atomic.html), written as `(?>…)`, automatically throw away all backtracking positions remembered by any tokens inside the group.
-They're most commonly used to prevent [catastrophic backtracking](https://www.regular-expressions.info/catastrophic.html), and are a much needed feature that `Regex.make` brings to native JavaScript regular expressions.
+They're most commonly used to improve performance, and are a much needed feature that `Regex.make` brings to native JavaScript regular expressions.

 Example: